First and foremost, congratulations! You obviously stand out to the employer. Well done. So, now what?

 Declining an Offer

-Opinions differ on whether you should decline over the phone (not voicemail!) or via email.
+Opinions differ on whether you should decline over the phone (never voicemail) or via email.
 Do your research and talk with a career coach to find your best way.
 Either way, here are some tips:

 - Be concise